TheNarh/Movie-Database-App/README.md

 ## Features

-- **Search Movies:** Enter a movie title in the search bar to find relevant movies.
+- **Search Movies:** Enter a movie title in the search bar to find movies of your choice.
-- **Display Details:** View details such as title, release date, and poster image for each movie.
+- **Display Details:** View details such as title, release date, and poster images for each movie.
 - **Responsive Design:** User-friendly interface optimized for various screen sizes.

 ## Technologies Used